CABLE-LSM/CABLE/documentation/docs/user_guide/inputs/cable_nml.md

 !!!
 Note

-    If your restart file has entries that do not appear here please check the [obsolete and deprecated user features](../obsolete_and_deprecated_features/obsolete_and_deprecated_features.md) page.
+    If your namelist file has entries that do not appear here please check the [obsolete and deprecated user features](../obsolete_and_deprecated_features/obsolete_and_deprecated_features.md) page.